-The student must understand that all information regarding patient/clients must be kept confidential under the provision of \KRS 210.235.
+The student must understand that all information regarding patient/clients must be kept confidential under the provision of KRS 210.235.
 The student must understand that any information received may only be used for clinical purposes within the assigned clinical care setting.
-The student must be aware that violation of the requirement of confidentiality is punishable by a fine of up to five thousand dollars (\$5,000) or imprisonment for a term not to exceed five (5) years or both, pursuant to \KRS 210.291.
+The student must be aware that violation of the requirement of confidentiality is punishable by a fine of up to five thousand dollars (\$5,000) or imprisonment for a term not to exceed five (5) years or both, pursuant to KRS 210.291.

-\KRS 210.235 - Confidential nature of records
+KRS 210.235 - Confidential nature of records-Conditions under which records may be disclosed.

-All applications and requests for admission and release, and all certifications, records and reports of the cabinet for human resources which directly or indirectly identify a patient or former patient or a person whose hospitalization has been sought, shall be kept confidential and shall not be disclosed by any person, except insofar as:
+All applications and requests for admission and release, and all certifications, records and reports of the Cabinet for Health and Family Service which directly or indirectly identify a patient or former patient or a person whose hospitalization has been sought, shall be kept confidential and shall not be disclosed by any person, except insofar as: